mamajjo/ScalaWorkShop1/workshop1.md

 ## Parent classes and inheritance

-## SBT and scala tools
-SBT to narzędzie do budowania projektów napisanych w Scali.
-Jest ono podobne np. do Maven
+Wytłumaczone kodem.

 ## Uniform Access Principle

-What this principle is saying is that an API should not break if one of its public interfaces changes from returning a simple value to returning a value from a computation.
+'What this principle is saying is that an API should not break if one of its public interfaces changes from returning a simple value to returning a value from a computation.'

+Wartość zwrócona przez stałą zmienną powinna być taka sama, jak obliczona przez funkcję.

 # Training